DipaliShah/MVPArchitecture/README.md

 This project contains detailed implementation of MVP(Model-View-Presenter) with Dagger2 , Retrofit (Networking Library),RxJava2, ButterKnife,Glide

 The app has following packages:
-1. api : API related Retorofit Singleton class and all need webService call in Interface.
+1. api : API related Retrofit Singleton class and all need webService call in Interface.
 2. application : Application class.
 3. data: It contains all the data accessing and manipulating components.(Data manager and Sharedpreference)
 4. di: Dependency providing classes using Dagger2.